Design

 SCENTED MEMORIES

-Interactive pop-up to be installed in a parking lot where visitors would be asked to select a test tube containing the scent and memory of a stranger.
+This interactive pop-up would be installed in a parking lot where visitors would be asked to select a test tube containing the scent and memory of a stranger.

 ARCHITECTURE AS SCULPTURE